 Correct Option: C

-The six Balassa stages are PTA → FTA → Customs Union → Common Market → Economic Union → Political Union; "Strategic Partnership Forum" is not part of the typology.
+Balassa's six stages: PTA → FTA → Customs Union → Common Market → Economic Union → Political Union.

-Match the stage of integration with its defining feature:
+Match each stage of integration with its defining new feature:

 Stage Defining feature